Milrose Munce and the Den of Professional Help

 Milrose Munce and the Den of Professional Help is a 2007 young adult novel by Douglas Anthony Cooper and is his first book in the genre.

 Synopsis

-The book follows teenagers Milrose and Arabella, who can see the ghosts that inhabit their school.
-Some of the ghosts are friendly, others are not so much, but after Milrose and Arabella are both sent to the school psychologist to receive treatment the ghosts must find a way to help the two overcome their seemingly well-meaning captor.
+The book follows teenagers Milrose and Arabella, who can see the ghosts inhabiting their school.
+While some of these spirits are friendly and others less so, when both teenagers are sent to the school psychologist for treatment, the ghosts must find a way to help them escape their seemingly well-meaning captor.

 Reviews

 Sowetan gave a positive review for the book, saying it "is one of those books that make you question why you ever decided on getting professional help in the first place".